 Repaying your student loan

-When will students have to start repaying their loan?
+When will I have to start repaying my loan?

-Full-time students start to repay their tuition and maintenance loan in the April after leaving higher education but only when and if they are earning at least £21,000.
+If you're a full-time student, you'll start to repay your tuition and maintenance loan in the April after leaving higher education – but only when and if you're earning at least £25,000.

-Part-time students will become liable to repay from the April after the fourth year of study (a part-time student starting in 2017 would become liable to repay from April 2022, but only if they are earning over £21,000).
+If you're a part-time student, you'll become liable to repay from the April after your fourth year of study.
+A part-time student starting in 2017 would become liable to repay from April 2022, but only if they're earning over £25,000.

-If for any reason the graduate's income falls below £21,000, their repayments will be suspended.
+If, for any reason, your income falls below £25,000, your repayments will be suspended.

-How much will students be repaying each month?
+How much will I be repaying each month?

-Repayments will be 9% of income above £21,000, so the amount repaid each month will depend on earnings, eg someone earning £21,500 would initially make repayments of just £4 per month.
+Repayments will be 9% of income above £25,000, so the amount repaid each month will depend on earnings.
+For example, someone earning £25,500 would initially make repayments of just £4 per month.